cryologger/glacier-velocity-tracker/README.md

 ## 3.0 Deployments

-Between 2021 and 2023, a total of 28 Cryologger GVT deployments were made by several different academic institutions, including Carleton University, Univerity of Ottawa, and University of Waterloo (Canada), Carnegie Mellon University (United States), and University of Fribourg (Switzerland).
+Between 2021 and 2023, a total of 28 Cryologger GVT deployments were made by several different academic institutions, including the Univerity of Ottawa, Carleton University, University of Waterloo (Canada), Carnegie Mellon University (United States), and University of Fribourg (Switzerland).
 These deployments were made on glaciers in several geographically distinct locations, including Canada, the United States and Kyrgyzstan.
-Two case studies of deployments made by the University of Ottawa and University of Waterloo on glaciers in the Yukon and Nunvaut, Canada are explored in more detail below.
+Two case studies of deployments made by the University of Ottawa and the University of Waterloo on glaciers in the Yukon and Nunvaut, Canada are explored in more detail below.

 <p align="center"><img src="https://github.com/cryologger/glacier-velocity-tracker/assets/22924092/bef5b318-c0ab-4b35-86e6-98851041ca5d" width="640"></p>
 <p align="left"><b>Figure 3.</b> Map of Cryologger GVT deployments made between 2021 and 2023.</p>